awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 ## Demo: Data Wrangler Titanic Dataset Walkthrough<a name="data-wrangler-getting-started-demo"></a>

 The following sections provide a walkthrough to help you get started using Data Wrangler\.
 This walkthrough assumes that you have already followed the steps in [Access Data Wrangler](#data-wrangler-getting-started-access) and have a new data flow file open that you intend to use for the demo\.
-You may want to rename this \.flow file to something similar to **titanic\-demo\.flow**\.
+You may want to rename this \.flow file to something similar to `titanic-demo.flow`\.

 This walkthrough uses the [Titanic dataset](https://s3.us-west-2.amazonaws.com/amazon-sagemaker-data-wrangler-documentation-artifacts/walkthrough_titanic.csv)\.
 It's a modified version of the [Titanic dataset](https://www.openml.org/d/40945) that you can import into your Data Wrangler flow more easily\.
 This data set contains the survival status, age, gender, and class \(which serves as a proxy for economic status\) of passengers aboard the maiden voyage of the *RMS Titanic* in 1912\.